tbarron/tbarron.github.io/DODO.md

    * It would be nice to be able to set a file level attribute that would inject a target="foo" attribute into every link on the page.
 I don't think multimarkdown can do this.
+   * A way to break a long line for readability (e.g., URLs, quotations) and have markdown re-assemble the pieces in the output
    * The ability to embed comments that don't get rendered in markdown files
      * Well, it looks like markdown actually does support HTML comments but